xieyuheng/cell-complex/docs/a-recursive-combinatorial-description-of-cell-complex.md

 I provide a recursive combinatorial description of cell-complex,
 which can be used to model higher order incidence relations in higher dimensional topological structures,
-I hope it will serves as a stepstone for further formalization and experiments in algebraic topology.
+I hope it will serve as a stepstone for further formalization and experiments in algebraic topology.

 ### Contains